realworldocaml/book/en/runtime-memory-layout.md

 distinguishing between pointers to OCaml values (which should be followed by the garbage collector) and C pointers (which shouldn't be followed).

-The mechanism for this is simple, since the runtime system keeps track of the heap blocks it has allocated for OCaml values.
+The mechanism for this is simple since the runtime system keeps track of the heap blocks it has allocated for OCaml values.
 If the pointer is inside a heap chunk that is marked as being managed by the OCaml runtime, it is assumed to point to an OCaml value.
 If it points outside the OCaml runtime area, it is is